-Next, the ABC synthesis package is used to perform technology-independent logic optimization, and then technology-maps the circuit into LUTs and flip-flops [SG][PHMB07][CCMB07].
+Next, the ABC synthesis package is used to perform technology-independent logic optimization, and technology-maps the circuit into LUTs [SG][PHMB07][CCMB07].
 The output of ABC is a .blif format netlist of LUTs, flip flops, and blackboxes.

 CAD Flow Variations¶

-Many variations on this CAD flow are possible.
-It is possible to use other high-level synthesis tools to generate the blif files that are passed into ABC.
-Also, one can use different logic optimizers and technology mappers than ABC; just put the output netlist from your technology-mapper into .blif format and feed it into VPR.
+For instance, it is possible to use other logic synthesis tools like Yosys [Wol] to generate the design netlist.
+One could also use logic optimizers and technology mappers other than ABC; just put the output netlist from your technology-mapper into .blif format and pass it into VPR.

-If you want only to analyze an implementation produced by another tool with VPR, you can create a .route file, and have VPR analyze the implementation, to produce area/delay/power results.
+If you only need to analyze an implementation produced by another tool, you can create a .route file, and have VPR analyze the implementation, to produce area/delay/power results.

-Finally, if your routing architecture is not supported by VPR’s architecture generator, you can create an rr_graph.xml file, which can be loaded directly into VPR.
+Finally, if your routing architecture is not supported by VPR’s architecture generator, you can describe your routing architecture in an rr_graph.xml file, which can be loaded directly into VPR.